gaduputimahesh/Disease-Prediction/README.md

 # Diabetes  disease Prediction

+Smart Healthcare Assistant for Disease Prediction and Management Using Diabetes Dataset for Predictive Analytics

 ## Overview

 This project aims to predict the risk of diabetes using machine learning techniques.
 It utilizes a dataset containing various health metrics such as glucose levels, BMI, blood pressure, age, and insulin levels.
 The system helps healthcare professionals in early detection and prevention of diabetes.